ibm-messaging/kafka-connect-elastic-sink/quickstart/README-QS.md

 log files for one of the containers.

-If you want to see the documents that have been put into Elasticsearch, you can use the Kibana instance by pointing a browser at http://localhost:5601.
+If you want to see the documents that have been put into Elasticsearch, you can use the Elasticsearch REST api with the command `curl http://localhost:9200/essinktest/_search`.

 When you want to stop the containers, run `docker-compose --project-name qs down`.